falquez/GCB_SUN_LGT/README.md

-Our numerical results support recent discussions in the literature that only the full entanglement entropy constructed on an extended lattice Hilbert space correctly recovers the vacuum entanglement of the continuum QFT.
+Our numerical results support recent discussions in the literature that only the full entanglement entropy constructed on an extended lattice Hilbert space correctly recovers the CFT central charge in the continuum limit.